-MEMORY FAILURE - PERSISTENT MEMORY ERROR\
+MEMORY WARNING - PERSISTENT MEMORY RESET

-Contact your dealer or service organization if this message appears on more than one power-up.
+Appears after any system setup change.
+Contact your dealer or service organization if this message appears on more than one power-up, or if it appears after the system has been running normally for a period of time.